 During the spring of 2020, Wendy is raising money for Marie Curie through the sale of specially created greeting cards.
 They are printed on RECYCLED CARD & the inside has been left blank for your own message.
 If you would like to support this project please get in touch.
 You can order packs of cards through my on-line shop HERE.
 These beautiful greeting cards feature a scene on Rathlin Island and are available to buy in packs of 5 or 10 etc. If you have a shop, community group, business or other outlet where you can re-sell the cards individually then please let me know.
 For example you might like to order 25, 50, 100, 200 cards?
 Just increase the quantity of packs proportionately as you check out your basket in my on-line shop and let me know if you’d like me to list you as a business/outlet/community group/individual who stocks this charity card.
-Any questions just send me a message to:
+Any questions please just send me a message to:

 Sincere thanks to everyone who is buying and helping to sell these cards or is spreading the word to others who may be interested.
 Please do get in touch if you want to be more involved.

 Rathlin Island Post Office (& Treasure Island Gift Shop)